wds4/pretty-good/README.md

 ## Curated Lists: decentralized web of trust

 This app is an implementation of the [DCoSL](https://github.com/wds4/DCoSL) protocol (decentralized curation of simple lists).
 I propose that the ability to curate a simple list in a truly decentralized fashion - no tokens or blockchains, no email or phone number verifications - should be considered not only the <i>atomic unit</i> but also the <i>fundamental building block</i> of the decentralized web.
-If we can curate simple lists, everything else will fall into place.
+If we can curate <i>simple lists</i>, then the ability to curate <i>data structures of arbitrary complexity</i> will very quickly fall into place.
 See [DCoSL](https://github.com/wds4/DCoSL) for a more in depth discussion.

 In this app, anyone can:
 - create a new list